 Depending on the injury, many patients are opting for a steroid injection.
 If a patient is having a muscle spasm or nerve pain, injections with local anesthetics or other medications can help short-circuit the pain.
 Steroids are not an addictive property, and can often be a much safer alternative, especially if the recovery time from the injury is expected to be short.
 There are other anti-inflammatory medications that you can also consider to reduce pain and swelling as well.
 These are some great opioid alternatives for pain management.

 There are a handful of other alternative medicines that have been known to help recovery from injuries.
 Holistic methods like acupuncture and deep-tissue massages are two of the most popular opioid alternatives for pain management.
 These will provide pain relief and recovery from those suffering from an injury.

 Some other emerging opioid alternatives for pain management are CBD and THC.
 Seen as a controversial alternative by some, many patients are turning to the cannabinoid for pain relief.

 A Physical Therapist’s Role in the Epidemic

-It’s all too easy to point the finger at the physicians who prescribe them, but the opioid epidemic is everyone’s problem and responsibility.
-Medical professionals must continue to educate their patients how and when to use opioids, as well how and when to dispose of them.
+It’s all too easy to point the finger at the physicians who prescribe them.
+However, the opioid epidemic is everyone’s problem and responsibility.
+Medical professionals must continue to educate their patients on how and when to use opioids, as well as how and when to dispose of them.

 As for the PT’s role in the epidemic, they get the wonderful opportunity to work with those who chose physical therapy over opioids.
 Don’t miss the chance to congratulate them for choosing to treat the pain rather than masking it.